-Marisol Barrero has worked for Toyota Motor North America (Georgetown, KY) in the Production Engineering Division’s Safety Group since December 2006.
-Currently she manages the North American manufacturing ergonomics program.
-She develops and supports tools, standards, and procedures for use across Toyota’s 15 North American manufacturing facilities.
-She leads ergonomics development for new vehicles produced in North America.
-Her most recent role has been to lead the implementation of safety-related wearable devices across Toyota.
-She currently serves as Co-Chair of the Automotive Exoskeleton Group (AExG), sponsored via the Wearable Robotics Association.
+Marisol Barrero has worked for Toyota Motor North America in the Production Engineering Division’s Safety Group since December 2006.
+Currently she manages the development and integration of safety-related technology and innovations across manufacturing operations, which is a role that she started at Toyota.
+She serves as Co-Chair of the Automotive Exoskeleton Group (AExG), sponsored by the Wearable Robotics Association.
+She previously held the position of Regional Ergonomics Manager where she supported tools, standards, and procedures for Toyota’s 15 North American manufacturing facilities.
 Prior to joining Toyota, Marisol worked as an ergonomics consultant with Mitsui Sumitomo Insurance Group and Humantech, as well as a researcher with the National Institute for Occupational Safety & Health (NIOSH).
 She received her B.A. and M.S. from Cornell University in Ithaca, NY.
 She has been a Certified Professional Ergonomist since 2006.

 Terry Butler is a Certified Safety Professional and holds degrees in Safety Engineering and Industrial Technology, along with an Associate Arts degree in Business and Industrial Psychology.
 He has 34 years’ experience in manufacturing and is President of Lean Steps Consulting Inc. Working with Iowa State University, John Deere, Vermeer and Toyota, Terry has been focusing his time over the last three and a half years documenting upper body exoskeleton performance, care, limitations and use to protect workers.
 He has authored several articles focused on the use of exoskeletons for worker safety.